Trust no one.

 Protect You Vault of Data

-Implement Zero Trust by defining your organization’s critical resources.
+Implement Zero Trust Network Architecture by defining your organization’s critical resources.

 The first step on the journey to Zero Trust is to identify your organization’s most valuable data, applications, assets, and services (or DAAS) to protect.
 A few examples of your critical DAAS may include: personally identifiable information (PII), custom or third-party software, IoT devices, and DNS.
 Know where this data lives and who has access to it.